Birds of Prey

 The Philadelphia Zoo's "Zoo On Wheels" Program

 After our unit of study, Miss Hunt surprised the class by inviting the Philadelphia Zoo to come and visit!
-They brought four different birds: a Spectacled Owl named Dewey, a Barred Owl named Shakespeare, a Great Horned Owl named Maya, and a Red-tailed Hawl named Shenadoah.
+They brought four different birds: a Spectacled Owl, a Burrowing Owl, an Eastern Screech Owl, and a Harris Hawk.
 We got to see all of them up close, and learned the differences between raptors and other birds.
 It was AWESOME!